Aitishnitsa/landing-ringston/README.md

 # RINGSTON

-This landing page was created using Vite, Vanilla JS, GSAP and Three.js during the course Advanced Frontends by Gary Simon
+This landing page was created using Vite, Vanilla JS, GSAP and Three.js

 Link:
 https://aitishnitsa.github.io/landing-ringston/